ollo69/ha-smartthinq-sensors/README.md

 5. Reboot HomeAssistant

 ## Component configuration
-Once the component has been installed, you need to configure it in order to make it work.
+Once the component has been installed, you need to configure it using the web interface in order to make it work.

-There are two ways of doing so:
+1. Go to "Settings->Devices & Services".
-- Using the web interface (Lovelace) [**recommended**]
+2. Hit shift-reload in your browser (this is important!).
-- Manually editing the configuration.yaml file
+3. Click "+ Add Integration".

-### Option A: Configuration using the web UI [recommended]
+4. Search for "SmartThinQ LGE Sensors"
-Simply add a new "integration" and look for "SmartThinQ LGE Sensors" among the proposed ones and **follow setup worflow**.<br/>
+5. Select the integration and **Follow setup worflow**

 **Important**: use your country and language code: SmartThinQ accounts are associated with a specific locale, so be sure to use the country and language you originally created your account with.